Thomas-Selin/BTH-Machine-learning-engineering-project-Group-2/README.md

 # Test-APP - Group 2 ML @ BTH

 This project has 3 parts:
 1. A container that serves the ML model.
-The container is created automatically from the publicly available ```xxxxxxxx``` image.
+The container is created automatically from the publicly available ```ghcr.io/huggingface/text-generation-inference:1.4``` image.
 2. ```app.py```: Code for an gradio application that provides a chatbot frontend for chatting with the ML model.
 This application is served in a separate container.
-3. ```rag-engine.py```: This code is a potential start for implementing RAG using the pdf documents in the ```documents``` folder.
-This code is as of now NOT used by the application, but can be tested by running the following commands outside of Docker:
+3. ```rag-engine.py```: This code is implementing RAG by searching in the ```documents``` folder for the document that most relates to the users quesiton.

-    ```
-    # You need python version 3 installed (preferably version 3.12.2)
-    python -m venv env
-    source env/bin/activate
-    pip install -r requirements.txt
-    python rag-engine.py
-    ```

-______ You need to provide a huggingface-token to simplify the initial download of the model

 ## How to start